bitrich-info/bitsocket/index.md

 - Consumers (your customers) subscribe to channel they want.
 - Consumers receive messages published to channels they are subscribed to (excluding those published prior to their subscription).

 > Note: BitSocket can be also run in the polling mode.
-It will poll your existing REST API and publishing messages instead of you.
+It will poll your existing REST API and publish messages instead of you.
 You don't need to implement anything at all.
-But this solution has its drawnbacks we can discuess with you.
+But this solution has its drawnbacks we can discuss with you.

 ## How channels work?
 - BitSocket is multi-channel!